jrmykolyn/neauxp/README.md

 ```

 ## Documentation
-Currently, Goalist does not include any external documentation.
+Currently, Neauxp does not include any external documentation.

 For an overview of the project's evolution, please consult the CHANGELOG.